Krasjet/k.iosevka/README.md

 $ make setup-nerd
 $ make patch
 ```
 The patched fonts can be found in the `patched` directory.
+They are internally referenced by the name `k.iosevka.term Nerd Font`.